Barrow Creek, Northern Territory: Water limits Barrow Creek population

 Barrow Creek has always had a problem with both quantity and quality of groundwater supplies.
-This problem was already recognized in the 1870s, and only 20 years after the Telegraph Station was built there is evidence of plans to shift it about 40 kilometres further north to the crossing at Taylor Creek because of better groundwater supplies.
+This problem was already recognised in the 1870s, and only 20 years after the Telegraph Station was built there is evidence of plans to shift it about 40 kilometres further north to the crossing at Taylor Creek because of better groundwater supplies.
 There is still a bore at that locality called New Barrow Bore.
 Today, the only good water at Barrow Creek is rainwater and that is limited due to the arid climate.

 Crime

 1870 killing

 During 1870 some 3,000 sheep from the Lake Hope area in South Australia were overlanded to the Northern Territory, for the men working on the line at Roper River, by Ralph and John Milner.
 Near Wauchope Creek 900 sheep died after eating poisonous herbs.
 John Milner was killed by some Aboriginal people and Ralph arrived at the Roper River with only 1,000 sheep.